Tree Swenson: Personal life

 Swenson was raised in Montana.
 She attended the University of California at Santa Barbara in the 1960s.
 Besides living in Montana and Santa Barbara, she has also resided in Denver, CO, Port Townsend, WA, and Boston, MA.
 In 1994 she returned to school, earning a master's in Public Administration at the John F. Kennedy School of Government at Harvard University.
-At the time of his death, Swenson was married to American poet Liam Rector (1949-2007).
+Swenson was married to poet Liam Rector (1949–2007) at the time of his death.